shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 For definition of ODR, see [Definitions and ODR (One Definition Rule)](https://en.cppreference.com/w/cpp/language/definition).
 I only share what I get from experiment and it's implifications in linking.

+### ODR check during linking

+Static linking

+This is when *executable* files are generated, including *executable* and *shared libraries*.
+During static linking, multiple *object* files are processed and merged into one *executable* file.
+ODR rules are checked during this phase, for example if multiple defintions exist in more than one *object* file, errors will be issued.
+Note that *object* file, aka translation unit is the smallest unit that are being operated by compiler.
+If static libraries are being linked, *object* files inside this archive file is choosed and used atomically.

+Dynamic linking - Compile time

+This is when *executable* depend on another *shared library*.
+Linker will NOT check ODR and use the first one it can find.

+Dynamic linking - Run time

+This is when *executable* are being loaded.
+Linker will NOT check ODR and use the first one it can find.
+However, even though linker does not check ODR, it implement ODR strictly: if there are multiple defintions, the first one will be used for all.

 ### Which definition to use?

 In static libs there might be multiple definitions for the same symbols name in different object files(see [experiment](https://github.com/shan-weiqiang/cplusplus/tree/main/ODR/static)).
 In shared libs there might be multiple definitions for the same symbols in different shared libs when those libs are both required by an executable(see [experiment](https://github.com/shan-weiqiang/cplusplus/tree/main/ODR/shared)).
 When an executable is linked to those libs, how the compiler choose definitions if there are multiple definitions available?
 The answer is rather interesting: